winklogo200.png

 Philadelphia Owner Bert Bell's suggestion of holding a League-wide Draft came to fruition that year with the Eagles picking former University of Chicago Maroons star Jay Berwanger.
 Though Berwanger never played a snap in the League, the process of teams with the worst records the previous season set the standard for parity in not only the NFL and pro football but for professional sports across the globe.

-Third season of NFL's 12-year ban on black players
+The third season of the NFL's 12-year ban on black players

 Green Bay ran away with the NFL's Western Division by outclassing the competition with a stellar record of 10-1-1.
 In the Eastern Division, there was a race between three teams to claim the right to win the Division.
 Near the end of the scheduled season, a big game was on the docket to help determine the Eastern representative in the postseason.
 The Pittsburgh Pirates were at 6–5 and the Boston Redskins at 5–5 when they met on November 29 in Boston before a crowd of only 7,000.
 The lack of fan support did not deter Boston, and on the arm of Sammy Baugh, defeated the Pirates 30–0.
 The Redskins, now at 6–5, had a showdown set in the final game of their regular season with the 5–5–1 New York Giants, who remained contenders for the Divisional crown.
 On December 6, the Boston Redskins won the contest 14–0 before 18,000 spectators in the Polo Grounds.